eudaemonic-one/Lifelong-Learning/Programming/Design Patterns/1 Introduction.md

 |            | Template Method         | steps of an algorithms                                       |
 |            | Visitor                 | operations that can be applied to object(s) without changing their class(es) |

+## 1.8 How to Use a Design Pattern

+* “Read the pattern once through for an overview.”
+  * “Pay particular attention to the Applicability and Consequences sections to ensure the pattern is right for your problem.”
+* “Go back and study the Structure, Participants, and Collaborations sections.”
+* “Look at the Sample Code section to see a concrete example of the pattern in code.”
+* “Choose names for pattern participants that are meaningful in the application context.”
+  * “The names for participants in design patterns are usually too abstract to appear directly in an application.
+Nevertheless, it’s useful to incorporate the participant name into the name that appears in the application.
+That helps make the pattern more explicit in the implementation.”
+* “Define the classes.”
+  * “Declare their interfaces, establish their inheritance relationships, and define the instance variables that represent data and object references.”
+  * “Identify existing classes in your application that the pattern will affect, and modify them accordingly.”

+* “Define application-specific names for operations in the pattern.”
+  * “Use the responsibilities and collaborations associated with each operation as a guide.”
+* “Implement the operations to carry out the responsibilities and collaborations in the pattern.”